Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 to the base mode.
 The Modal Toolkit provides a few extensions to the base mode for common UI operations.
 These are:
-a.
-SModeMsg : a mode extension for displaying a user message
+a)   SModeMsg : a mode extension for displaying a user message
-b.
-SModeLineInp : a mode extension getting a line of user input
+b)   SModeLineInp : a mode extension getting a line of user input
-c.
-SModeSetSel : a mode extension for getting a choice from the user from a set of selections.
+c)   SModeSetSel : a mode extension for getting a choice from the user from a set of selections.
-d.
-SModeFileSel : a mode extension for selecting a file from the file system A modal app defines its own mode of operation which implements the desired UI function of that app.
+d)   SModeFileSel : a mode extension for selecting a file from the file system A modal app defines its own mode of operation which implements the desired UI function of that app.
-For example modalwx.cpp defines SModeSrcEdr, a mode extension that is not part of the toolkit but which implements the functionaly needed for brwosing code.
+For example modalwx.cpp defines SModeSrcEdr, a mode extension that is not part of the toolkit but which implements the functionaly needed for browsing code.
+SModeSrcEdr uses SModeMsg, SModeLineInp, SModeSetSel and SModeFileSel in its implementation to realize the desired behavior of its UI.

+Designing a mode of operation:

+The main task in creating a wxWidgets based modal app is designing a mode of operation. modalwx.cpp and its design of the SModeSrcEdr mode of operation serves as a template for designing a mode of operation for some other purpose.
+While a mode operation defines the behavior of the app during an interaction session with the user, the behavior of the app at any given instant is defined by an intent dispatcher.
+An intent is the user's intention of performing some action in the context of the current mode of operation.
+The user expresses this intent through a specific kybd gesture.
+This gesture is detected by the OS as a key event, dispatched to the wxWindow currently in focus which is a ModalWindow.
+The ModalWindow in its key event handler dispatcher the key event to the mode manager which determines the mode at the top of its mode stack and dispathes the event to that mode.
+The mode has a fnKybd_map which processes this event.
+In its fnKybd_map function, the mode determines the intent of the user based on the key strokes it receives and dispatches the intent to be processed by a corresponding intent handler.
+Desgining a mode therefore involves designing a set of user intents, each one of which is identified by specific user keystrokes, and implementing the apps expected behavior in response to a given user intent in an intent handler.
+An intent handler will do some processing associated with its expected behavior and then provide feedback to the user by updating the display in some way.
+The display update happens in 2 phases.
+In the first phase, when the intent handler is called by fnKybd_map, the intent handler determines the region of the screen it intends to update and sends the OS a display update request via wxWindow::Refresh.
+The OS processes this request and sends a paint event to the wxWindow with this region info.
+The ModalWindow's handler for this paint event, dispatches this paint event to the currently active intent handler in the currently active mode.
+Which means the intent handler that initiated the refresh request gets called in a second phase during which it does the actual drawing to update the display.
+Every intent handler therefore has 2 phases of operation PH_NOTIFY when is called by fnKybd_map and PH_EXECUTE when it is called by ModalWindow::OnPaint.
+Once an app designer has designed all the intents for a given mode of operation, they initialize the intent handler functions for each intent in SMode::load_intents.
+In a typical app, while the most frequently used intents will have "direct-mapped" controls which means they are activated directly by keystrokes or keystroke sequences.
+Less frequently used user intents can be mapped to (indirect) onscreen screen controls.
+For this the toolkit provides another mode of operation called SModeIntDisp which is an intent dispatcher for intents controlled by on-screen controls.
+If you press Ctrl or Command, the SModeSrcEdr launches an in intent dispatcher mode for things such as setting font sizes.